Dimensions

 Previous pageReturn to chapter overviewNext page

-The main dimensions of a designed impeller - suction diameter dS, impeller diameter d2, outlet width b2 - can be seen on Main dimensions panel.
+The main dimensions can be seen on Main dimensions panel.
 They can be recomputed by pressing the Calculate-button.
-The computation is based on "Euler's Equation of Turbomachinery", on the continuity equation and the relations for the velocity triangles as well as on the parameters and parameter ratios given in the tab sheets Setup and Parameters.
+The computation is based on "Euler's Equation of Turbomachinery", on the continuity equation and the relations for the velocity triangles as well as on the parameters given in the tab sheets Setup and Parameters.

 Individual main dimensions can be calculated separately using the button inside the value field.